Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 It is time for judgment to begin with the family of God.
-This means that Christian will suffer until their bondages of sin are burned away.
+This means that Christians will suffer until their bondages of sin are burned away.

-I have lived long enough to see professing Christians balk when they were told they have to take up their cross of deferred gratification and follow the Master.
+I have lived long enough to see professing Christians balk when they were told they must take up their cross of deferred gratification and follow the Master.
 America is filled with disobedient Christians who suppose they can “accept Christ” and then wait to die to go to Heaven.

-If such were the case, why would the Apostle Peter say it is hard for the righteous to be saved?
-If all we have to do is to slip up our hand and say “I accept Christ,” and now we are eternally saved, what is so difficult about that?
+If that were the case, why would the Apostle Peter say it is hard for the righteous to be saved?
+If all we must do is to slip up our hand and say “I accept Christ,” and now we are eternally saved, what is so difficult about that?

 The truth is, we have been lied to.
-To be saved we have to live a crucified-resurrected life and follow Jesus wherever He leads us.
+To be saved, we must live a crucified-resurrected life and follow Jesus wherever He leads us.
 It is not a matter of “accepting Christ.”
 Rather, it is a case of receiving Christ every moment of every day as He knocks on the door of our personality.

 Are you sure you want Jesus to come today?
-Those who would be members of the Royal Priesthood must be refined by fire.
+Those who want to be members of the Royal Priesthood must be refined by fire.